Benjamin-Italiaander/kitty_terminal_working_config_example/README.md

 ---

-## ✨ Features

-* Optimized for Linux
-* Designed for Oh My Zsh
-* Custom `tab_bar` styling
-* Modified `kitty_mod` keybinding

----

 ## ⌨️ Modifier Key Change

-The default modifier key has been changed:
+Because I use the **MATE desktop environment**, I changed the default modifier key.

+In this configuration:

 ```
 Default:  Ctrl+Shift
 Current:  Ctrl+Super
 ```

-If you prefer the default behavior, edit `kitty.conf` and revert:
+If you prefer the default behavior, edit `kitty.conf` and revert the change:

 ```conf
 # Disable custom modifier